ourworldventures/ourworld_books_OLD/content/datacenter/tier-s-features/tier-s-circular.md

 # Tier S Circular

-> S stands for Self Healing, we made them compatible with Tier 3 and Tier 4.
+> S stands for Self Healing and can be seen as extensions to Tier 3 and 4 datacenters.

 Tier-S datacenters are compatible with Tier 3 and most of Tier 4 but they have additional benefits:

 ## Principles